UCF/terraform-aws-apprunner-mysql/README.md

 9. Go to the apprunner folder (`cd ../apprunner`)

-10. Run `tofu init` and then `tofu apply` to set up the App Runner IAM
+10. Run `terragrunt init` and then `terragrunt apply` to set up the App Runner IAM

-11. Copy the output value within the quotes and go to the service sub-folder (`cd service`)
+11. Go to the service sub-folder (`cd service`)

-12. Run `tofu init` and then `tofu apply` to set up the App Runner services, paste the copied output into the variable
+12. Run `terragrunt init` and then `terragrunt apply` to set up the App Runner services, paste the copied output into the variable

 13. When a change is made to the application code, go to App Runner and click the deploy button in the application of choice in order to have the container loaded into the environment